Log Calabi-Yau mirror symmetry and non-archimedean disks: The Canonical Scattering diagram

+(where we abuse notation and write $\varphi$ for the derivative of its restriction to $\braket{n,\cdot } \geq 0$).
+Mod $I$, the class of a twig disk (of a cylinder contributing to $f_x$) cannot be trivial by \cref{prop:zeroclass}.
+So if a cylinder has any twig disks the corresponding monomial of $f_x$ lies in $I Q[P_x^{+}]$.
+So a cylinder which contributes mod $I$ has no twigs.
+Then the spine is the full ios tropicalisation and by \cref{lem:tbal} it is affine.
+Moreover, the entire cylinder lies in the affinoid domain $G \coloneqq r^{-1}(\cG)$ for small convex $x \in \cG \subset \Sk^{\sm}(U)$, contained (since $x$ is general, and we assume $(\bbY,\bbD)$ is almost minimal) in the smooth locus of the SYZ fibration (by \cref{prop:GluingEnds} ).
+This is an affinoid domain of an algebraic torus (realized in the same SYZ way).
+So mod $I$ the scattering diagram reduces to the toric case, where all scattering functions are trivial.
+This completes the proof. \end{proof}

-\begin{construction} By the same argument used to prove \cref{prop:wall_decomposition} we can find, for each $k > 0$, a finite collection of walls, as in \cite{Arguz_The_higher-dimensional_tropical_vertex}, $\fd$ with $f_x$ constant modulo $m^k$ on generic points , $x$, of $\fd$, containing any generic point with $f_x$ non-trivial (mod $m^k$).
+\begin{construction} By the same argument used to prove \cref{prop:wall_decomposition} we can find, for each $k > 0$, a finite collection of walls, as in \cite{HDTV}, $\fd$ with $f_x$ modulo $I_{k}$ constant in $x$ for generic $x$ in $\fd$, containing any generic point with $f_x$ non-trivial (mod $I_{k}$).
 We can (subdividing) assume each $\fd$ lies in a maximal cone of $\Sigma$. \end{construction}

-Now we check this collection of walls gives a scattering diagram in the sense of \cite[2.11]{Arguz_The_higher-dimensional_tropical_vertex}, whose terminology we follow.
+Now we check this collection of walls gives a scattering diagram in the sense of \cite[2.11]{HDTV}, whose terminology we follow.

-\begin{lemma} Let $j$ be a joint of $\fD$ of codim zero or one (see \cite[2.15]{Arguz_The_higher-dimensional_tropical_vertex}).
+\begin{lemma} Let $j$ be a joint of $\fD$ of codim zero or one (see \cite[2.15]{HDTV}).
 Let $x \in j$ be an interior point.
 Let $\fd$ be a wall containing $x$.
-Then any monomial $z^v$ ($v \in \Lambda_{\Sk(G),x}$) that appears with non-zero coefficient in the scattering function $f_{\fd}$ has $v \in \cP_{p(x)}^{+}$.
+Then any monomial $z^{q}$ that appears with non-zero coefficient in the scattering function $f_{\fd}$ has $q \in \cP_{x}^{+}$.